Move your mouse over the image and click to zoom in

 Watermark: Armorial shield surmounted by a crown, with the letters ‘VV’ below.

-The present drawing is not especially Northern in character; it has more in common with the drawings and engravings of the great Bolognese draughtsmen of the late 17th century.
-Comparison with the print reveals it is not a tracing.
-The dimensions differ, resulting in a mismatch in compositional detail when one is laid over the other (3).
-Nor is it a line-by-line copy.
-Rather than follow the graphic idiosyncrasies of Berchem’s design, Palmieri worked freehand in his own style over loose graphite underdrawing.
+The present drawing is not especially Netherlandish in handling; it has more in common with the drawings and engravings of the great Bolognese draughtsmen of the late 17th century.
+Close comparison with the print reveals that it is not a tracing.
+The dimensions differ, resulting in a mis-match in compositional detail when one is laid over the other.
+(6) Nor is it a straightforward line-by-line copy.
+Rather than follow the graphic idiosyncrasies of Berchem’s design, Pietro Giovanni worked freehand in ink in his own style over loose graphite underdrawing (Figs 2a-b, 3a-b).
+Seeking to emulate his father’s ‘virtuoso and effortless penmanship’ (‘uso virtuosistico della penna con disinvoltura’), Pietro Giovanni worked with a sharply cut nib and saturated washes to evoke the effects of etching and aquatint (Figs 4a-b, 5a-b).
+(7)

-Thanks are due to Chiara Travisonni from the Università degli Studi di Parma for confirming the attribution of the present drawing, which she will include in her forthcoming catalogue of his graphic oeuvre.
+Thanks are due to Chiara Travisonni from the Università degli Studi di Parma for confirming the attribution of the present drawing.

 Please view the notes in additional information.